LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 Bicks said the destroyed documents did not include talc testing records.

-In 2002 and 2003, Vermont mine operators found chrysotile asbestos fibres on several occasions in talc produced for Baby Powder sold in Canada.
-In each case, a single fibre was recorded – a finding deemed “BDL” – below detection limit.
+In 2002 and 2003, Vermont mine operators found chrysotile asbestos fibers on several occasions in talc produced for Baby Powder sold in Canada.
+In each case, a single fiber was recorded – a finding deemed “BDL” – below detection limit.
 Bicks described the finding as “background asbestos” that did not come from any talc source.

 In 2009, the FDA, responding to growing public concern about talc, commissioned tests on 34 samples, including a bottle of J&J Baby Powder and samples of Imerys talc from China.
 No asbestos was detected.